Department of Health

 Titled the 'Effectiveness of germicidal ultraviolet Light in an Upper room Configuration In Decreasing COVID-19 in Aged-care Residential facilities (ELUCIDAR)', this scientific trial will see if germicidal ultraviolet light can reduce the level of COVID-19 in an aged care setting.

-The study will be across 60 or more residential aged care facilities within Melbourne and Greater Geelong who will sign up to be part of this clinical trial.
+The study will be across 61 residential aged care facilities within Melbourne and Greater Geelong who have signe up to be part of this clinical trial.

-Those facilities will be randomly put into two groups.
-One group will have germicidal ultraviolet lighting installed (an intervention site) and the other group will not (a control site).
+These facilities have been randomly put into two groups.
+One group has germicidal ultraviolet lighting installed (an intervention site) and the other group does not (a control site).
 This is called a cluster-randomised controlled trial.
 The ‘clusters’ are the aged care facilities.

-The intervention sites will all have germicidal ultraviolet lights (254 nm which are commercially available) installed on the ceilings.
-In the control sites, no germicidal ultraviolet lights will be installed.
+The intervention sites all have germicidal ultraviolet lights (254 nm which are commercially available) installed on the ceilings.
+In the control sites, no germicidal ultraviolet lights are installed.
 This allows us to collect and compare the data between the two groups of aged care facilities.

 The Burnet Institute is the research partner supporting the Department in this study, and leads a team of scientists, clinicians and clinical trial experts.